ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 ### Domain Model and Stakeholders

-In context of emblems under International Humanitarian Law (IHL), assets are exclusively protected, digital services (for example, a medical unit, a cultural site, or an installation containing dangerous forces).
+In context of emblems under IHL, assets are exclusively protected, digital services (for example, a medical unit, a cultural site, or an installation containing dangerous forces).
 Emblem issuers can mark assets that they control to signal that they must be respected and protected.
 Emblem must only be issued by entities that have been authorized to bear a digital emblem or other distinctive sign under international law.
 Such authorizations must be issued by a state, other party to an armed conflict, or other entity competent under international law.